nizwar/borneo_security/README.md

 # Borneo Security

-Borneo Security is a library designed to help secure your Flutter app from mocker apps and ensure the device's integrity using the Play Integrity API.
-This library provides methods to detect mocked apps and verify the device's authenticity.
+Borneo Security is a library designed to help secure your Flutter app from mocker apps, ensure the device's integrity using the Play Integrity API, and manage installed app packages.
+This library provides methods to detect mocked apps, verify the device's authenticity, and retrieve app package information.

 **Note: This package only supports Android.**